BenTheElder/site/content/posts/open-source-virtual-background.md

 Specifically we'd need lots of webcam like images with the ideal human foreground marked pixel by pixel versus the background.

-Building this sort of dataset in prepartion for training a neural net probably would be a *lot* of work.
+Building this sort of dataset in preparation for training a neural net probably would be a *lot* of work.
 Thankfully a research team at Google has already done all of this hard work and open sourced a pre-trained neural network for "person segmentation" called [BodyPix] that works pretty well! ❤️